a11ce/lispy/README.md

 ## Setup

 - Download with `git clone https://github.com/a11ce/lispy.git`
-- Get [pytest](pytest.org) with `pip3 install pytest`
+- Get [pytest](pytest.org) with `python3 -m pip install pytest`
-- Run tests with `pytest tests.py`
+- Run tests with `python3 -m pytest tests.py`

 ## Usage

-- No standalone interpreter or REPL (yet), do:
+- For REPL, run `python3 lispy.py`.
+- To use within Python (this will soon be much easier), do:
 ```python
 import lispy
 lispy.runProg("(* 2 3 7)")
 ```
-- You can generally use [built-in python functions](https://docs.python.org/3/library/functions.html) and anything defined in [the initial dictionary](../master/initDict.py) but there are (probably) a lot of caveats.
-Check [the tests](../master/tests.py) for usage examples. *I'll rewrite this once I figure out how to actually explain what the idea of this project is.*
+- You can generally use [built-in python functions](https://docs.python.org/3/library/functions.html) and anything defined in [the initial dictionary](../master/initDefs.py) but things may be broken or missing.
+Please open an issue if you notice anything!
+Check [the tests](../master/tests.py) for usage examples.

 ## File summary
 - `lispy.py`: The interpreter
-- `initDict.py`: The initial dictionary for lisPy
+- `initDefs.py`: The initial dictionary and helper functions for lisPy
 - `tests.py`: Tests, many of which come from the racket docs

 ---